psaxcode/Getting-and-Cleaning-Data-Project/README.md

 5. Creates a second, independent tidy data set with the average of each variable
 for each activity and each subject.

-The cleaned data set is designated as *NewData.txt", which is in csv format.
+The cleaned data set is designated as *NewData.txt*, which is in csv format.